Skip to main content

 Crunchy Solids - These may be in therapy only to practice chewing.
 Once a child improves their chewing, other crunchy solids can be introduced such as veggie sticks, Cheetos® puffs, pretzels, cheese crackers, etc.

-Level Three - Purees with texture
+Level Three - Purees with Texture

 Stage three has thicker purees with increased texture.
 Commercial baby foods labeled stage 3 can be foods such as: broccoli and cheese, chicken and rice dinner, and different vegetables and fruits.
 Stage 3 also includes pureed or mashed table foods.